jlcolbert/jlcolbert.github.io/content/pages/1a Archival silence is a good thing when its purpose is protection.md

 ---
 date: 2022-05-25
-category:
+icon: 🔖
-- Zettelkasten
+category: Zettelkasten
-- evergreen
 title: 1a Archival silence is a good thing when its purpose is protection
 tags:
-categories:
-- Zettelkasten
+categories: Zettelkasten
-- evergreen
-lastMod: 2022-05-26
+lastMod: 2022-06-08
 ---
 Having silences in our archives is good when people would be put in danger or have their privacy violated otherwise.